The Definitive Guide to Each of the Kardashian-Jenners’ Tattoos

 Mary Jo on Her Arm

-In 2016, Kylie tattooed her grandmother’s name on her mom’s side, Mary Jo, on her arm.
-The tattoo was also done in the writing of Kylie’s grandfather, who passed away in 1975.
-The tattoo was also done in red.
+In 2016, Kylie tattooed her maternal grandmother’s name, Mary Jo, on her arm.
+The tattoo was done in the writing of Kylie’s grandfather, who passed away in 1975, in red.

 LA on Her Ankle

-In 2017, Kylie transformed her lowercase t tattoo with a lowercase la.
-The change happened after Kylie’s breakup with her longterm boyfriend, Tyga, whom she previously paid tribute to with a lowercase t tattoo on her ankle.
-Now that too says la to stand for Kylie’s hometown in Calabasas, Los Angeles.
+In 2017, Kylie transformed her lowercase T tattoo with a lowercase LA.
+The change happened after Kylie’s breakup with her long-term boyfriend Tyga, whom she previously paid tribute to with a lowercase T tattoo on her ankle.
+Now that T says LA to stand for Kylie’s hometown in Calabasas, Los Angeles.

 Butterfly on Her Ankle

-A couple weeks before changing her t tattoo to la, Kylie debuted a butterfly tattoo on her ankle in honor of her current boyfriend, Travis Scott.
-The butterfly, which Scott also has on his ankle, nods to the rapper’s 2017 single, “Butterfly Effect.”
+A couple weeks before changing her T tattoo to LA, Kylie debuted a butterfly tattoo on her ankle in honor of her current boyfriend, Travis Scott.
+The butterfly, which Scott also has on his ankle, nods to the rapper’s 2017 single “Butterfly Effect.”

 Kendall Jenner